vkscorpio3/DynamoScript/README.md

 ATG Dynamo Script
 ==============================

-Allow fire methods and change property values in the ATG Nucleus Components.
+Allows fire methods and change property values in the ATG Nucleus Components.